epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 1. [Docker Engine](https://docs.docker.com/engine/)
 2. [Docker Compose](https://docs.docker.com/compose/)

-It should be relatively easy to find detailed instructions how to install those on most operating systems.
+It should be relatively easy to find detailed instructions on how to install those on most operating systems.

 ## Cloning the Git repositories

-We will run 3 different Swaptacular nodes simultaneously:
+We want to run 3 different Swaptacular nodes simultaneously:

 1. an *accounting authority* node,
 2. a *creditors agent* node,